-The Nevada Board of Accountancy audits approximately 20 percent of CPE claims each year via a random selection process so you should always retain proof of the CPE credits you've compiled.
+The Nevada Board of Accountancy audits approximately 20 percent of CPE claims each year via a random selection process so you should retain proof of your CPE credits for up to five years.
 Your CPE documentation should include the following:

 - Dates attended

 - Certificate of completion

 - Credit hours claimed

 - Because CPE in Nevada is compiled during a two year period you should also track the number of hours attained in the first year along with the number required in the second year to reach the total 80 hour requirement.

 Accountant Career Concentrations & Salaries in Nevada

 A corporate controller is responsible for the accounting operations of an entire organization.
 This can include system maintenance and the creation of financial reports.
 It will also include risk mitigation, budgets, internal controls, and overall compliance with regulations and laws.

 Compliance officers have a primary and fiduciary responsibility to remain up-to-date on the most current rules, regulations, and laws at any given time.
 Compliance efforts must include the local, regional, state, and federal standards and guidelines.
 And, if accounting professionals work for a multinational company, international laws and regulations must also be followed.

 As a tax manager, accounting professionals must provide tax services within a pre-specified time frame.
 These individuals may work with a wide array of individuals at all levels within an organization.
 Tax managers will be required to plan, provide expertise and recommendations, and offer to consult when necessary.